 - Assign a value to your damages

-- Negotiate for a settlement with the insurance company of the responsible party
+- Negotiate a settlement with the insurance company

 - Bring your case to trial, if necessary

-A McKinney personal injury attorney from Underwood Law Office may be able to help you with personal injury cases related to the following issues.
+A McKinney personal injury attorney from Underwood Law Office can help after any of the following:

-In Texas, the at-fault driver in a car accident may be responsible for the other party’s damages.
-We can help defend your rights in the event that an insurance company denies your claim or offers you an insufficient settlement to compensate you for your injuries.
+In Texas, the at-fault driver in a car accident is responsible for the other party’s damages.
+We can help defend your rights if an insurance company denies your claim or offers you an unfair settlement.

 Truck and Bus Accidents

-Accidents involving large, heavy trucks and buses can lead to serious injuries or death for those in smaller motor vehicles.
-Attorneys can help injured victims get compensation from the at-fault driver or their employer if they were on duty at the time of the accident.
+Accidents involving large, heavy trucks and buses can lead to serious injuries or death for those in passengers vehicles.
+Our attorneys can help injured victims get compensation from the at-fault driver or their employer if they were on duty at the time of the accident.

 Nursing Home Abuse or Neglect

-Medical malpractice may occur when a negligent physician or medical professional makes an error that another reasonable practitioner would not have made, resulting in an injury to the patient.
-These cases are complex, and injured people should seek help from an experienced medical malpractice lawyer as quickly as possible.
+Medical malpractice may occur when a negligent physician or other medical professional makes an error, resulting in an injury to the patient.
+These cases are complex, but we can help hold the liable party accountable.

-If your loved one has died as the result of someone else’s negligence, you have the right to pursue a wrongful death claim against the party responsible.
-You may be entitled to compensation for funeral expenses, medical costs before your loved one passed, loss of income support, emotional suffering, and more.
+If your loved one died because of someone else’s negligence, you have the right to pursue a wrongful death claim.

 - In any negligence claim, you cannot recover compensation if you are deemed more than 50% responsible for the incident.